YIJIE702/digital-electronics-verilog-projects/README.md

 ## 📜 License

-These projects are for educational purposes under Digital Electronics I and II coursework.
+These projects are for educational purposes under NMJ20404 - Digital Electronics coursework.
 You may modify and use this project for learning, but proper credit to the author is appreciated.
----

-## 🙌 Acknowledgements
-- Developed as part of **Digital Electronics course project**.
-- Thanks to instructors and teammates for valuable feedback and collaboration.